Miami-Dade’s Mayor Says ‘Key COVID Safety Precautions’ Remain In Place At All County Spaces Despite Governor’s Executive Order

 “According to the Governor’s executive order, local businesses are no longer mandated to require COVID safety precautions including masking,” she noted in her statement.
 “However, I urge our business community to continue to keep the fundamentals in place – masking, distancing, disinfecting, and staying home when sick – to protect all our residents and visitors.”

-The mayor went on to encourage all Miami-Dade residents to get vaccinated because “it’s our best and only path forward out of the pandemic.”MORE NEWS: Pandemic Help: Regency Relief Planning To Distribute 150 Tons Of Pet Food In Florida
+The mayor went on to encourage all Miami-Dade residents to get vaccinated because “it’s our best and only path forward out of the pandemic.”MORE NEWS: Card Sound Road Remains Closed Due To Nearby Brush Fire

 For more information on where you can get the COVID-19 vaccine, click here.